DreamOfTheRedChamber/system-design-interviews/DeepDive_MySQL_Scalability.md

 * Could not use multi-master because large number of data volume to fix in a single machine.
 * Sharding to rescue (by DB middleware)

-### Best practices
-1. Single database single table
-2. Single database multiple table
-	* Table vertical sharding: If within a single table, some fields have a different usage pattern and consume large amount of space
-		- Take user profile as an example (name, age, sex, nickname, description).
-Nickname and description are usually only used in display instead of query and description is really long.
-They could be put into a different table.
-	* Table horizontal sharding: If data volume is big, could consider table horizontal sharding single database multiple table.
-		- Could use 50M rows as the standard size for a single table.
-		- The MyISAM storage engine supports 2^32 rows per table.The InnoDB storage engine doesn't seem to have a limit on the number of rows, but it has a limit on table size of 64 terabytes.
-How many rows fits into this depends on the size of each row.
-3. If concurrent volume is high, then could consider using multiple database multiple table.
-	- For example, test MySQL 5.7 on a 4 Core 8 GB cloud server
-		- Write performance: 500 TPS
-		- Also note down here the read performance for reference: 10000 QPS

 ### Sharding proxy (using MyCat)
 *